 The Advanced Rescue Pack 2 contains all necessary materials to respond to any trauma or BLS situatio..

-In an emergency, ABC's rules, so get the right piece of equipment first each and every time.
-T..
+In an emergency, the ABC's rule, so get the right piece of equipment first each and every time. ..

-With the A-500 from Pacific Emergency Products no longer available, we have created the Angus A5.
-Ex..
+The A-500 from Pacific Emergency Products is no longer available.
+We have created our own version o..